-MGA®-PG can be used with fixed-timed AI in heifers; however, pregnancy rate will likely be lower than with the CO-Synch + CIDR® protocol or 14-day CIDR®-PG.
-For many producers a CIDR-based protocol would be lower risk for fixed-timed AI than MGA®-PG as they are not reliant on accurate, daily MGA consumption and control of follicular growth should be better.
-The 14-day CIDR®-PG is the most recent fixed-timed AI protocol for heifers.
-It is 3 days shorter than MGA®-PG and requires one more handling than CO-Synch +CIDR®.
+MGA[®]-PG (Figure 10) can be used with fixed-time AI in heifers; however, pregnancy rates will likely be lower than with the CO-Synch + CIDR[®] protocol or the 14-day CIDR[®]-PG protocol.
+For many producers a CIDR-based protocol would be lower risk for fixed-time AI than MGA[®]-PG as they are not reliant on accurate, daily MGA consumption and control of follicular growth should be better.

+The 14-day CIDR[®]-PG (Figure 10) protocol is the most recently developed fixed-time AI protocol for heifers.
+It is 3 days shorter than MGA[®]-PG and requires one more handling than CO-Synch + CIDR.